srikinfin/bashcollection/README.md

 bashcollection
 ==============

-Collection of some bash scripts I had made, hopefully useful sometime
+Collection of some bash scripts I had made, silly and useful